 as $\lambda \to 0$. \end{prop}

-In the following lemma, we have that the blowups of $u$ for any points $x$ near $0$ are also half-space functions. \begin{lem} Let $u, \psi, F$ and $r_1$ be as in Theorem \ref{thm-main-2}.
-Then there is $r'_1=r'_1(u,\psi)>0$ such that the blowup function of $u$ at $x\in \Gamma(u) \cap B_{r'_1}$ are half-space functions. \end{lem}
+In the following lemma, we have that the blowups of $u$ for any points $x$ near $0$ are also half-space functions. \begin{lemma} Let $u, \psi, F$ and $r_1$ be as in Theorem \ref{thm-main-2}.
+Then there is $r'_1=r'_1(u,\psi)>0$ such that the blowup function of $u$ at $x\in \Gamma(u) \cap B_{r'_1}$ are half-space functions. \end{lemma}